alexed1/LightningFlowComponents/README.md

 1) you must have My Domain enabled and deployed
 2) you must have the "Enable Lightning Runtime for Flows" checkbox enabled in Setup - Process Automation Settings

-You do not need to be using the lightning experience to use these flow extensions
+You do not need to be using the lightning experience to use these flow extensions.

+# Validation
+If you want to carry out your own custom component validation when the user clicks Next on a Flow screen, and want to be able to prevent Flow from proceeding, add a Validate function as described [here](https://wordpress.com/block-editor/post/unofficialsf.com)

 # [A Note about SFDX](./sfdxintro.md)